metury/PySweeper/README.md

 Simple minesweeper game in Python.

 ## Libraries
 Need to have tkinter for GUI.
 If played on terminal then not needed.
+Also necessary random library.